Neurotech-Hub/arduino-library-deploy/README.md

 ## Overview

-This GitHub Action simplifies version management and release workflows for Arduino library repositories.
-It ensures your library versions adhere to semantic versioning, automates version validation, merges valid pull requests, and creates releases.
+This GitHub Action streamlines version management, pull request validation, and release creation for Arduino library repositories.
+It ensures that library versions adhere to semantic versioning, automates pull request merges, and creates GitHub releases for validated versions.

-When the pull request version passes all validation checks, the action will:

-1. **Validate the Version**: Confirms the version progression follows semantic versioning and is logically correct compared to the current version.
-2. **Merge the Pull Request**: Automatically merges the pull request upon successful validation.
-3. **Create a Release**: Generates a GitHub release for the validated version, ensuring seamless deployment.

-This action is specifically designed for maintaining consistency and correctness in Arduino library repositories.
+The action validates version progression, checks dependencies, enforces code style rules, and automates the merging and release process.

 ---

 ## Features

-- **Semantic Version Validation**: Ensures pull request versions follow semantic versioning conventions and differ from the current version.
+- **Semantic Version Validation**: Ensures pull request versions follow semantic versioning conventions, ensuring logical progression (e.g., `v1.0.1` → `v1.1.0`).
 - **Automated Merging**: Automatically merges pull requests with valid versions, reducing manual intervention.
-- **Release Automation**: Creates GitHub releases with the validated version, including release notes and changelogs.
+- **Release Automation**: Creates GitHub releases with validated versions, including changelog entries.
-- **Error Handling**: Rejects pull requests with invalid, duplicate, or incorrectly incremented versions, ensuring version integrity.
+- **Library Metadata Validation**: Ensures that the `library.properties` file contains all required fields such as `name`, `version`, `author`, `maintainer`, etc.
+- **Dependency Validation**: Checks that any dependencies in `library.properties` are in a valid format.
+- **Code Style Enforcement**: Uses the Arduino CLI (`arduino-lint`) to validate code style, ensuring consistency with the Arduino standards.
+- **Pre-release Version Support**: Allows the use of pre-release versions (e.g., `v1.0.0-alpha`), with a warning if included.

 ---

 ## Inputs